 The Restaurant of the Future is a unique environment in which scientists and marketeers can observe restaurant frequenters in conditioned situations for prolonged periods of time with the help of state-of-the-art observation and sensory technology.
 This research can include behavior, food choice, design and layout, the influence on buying and eating behavior of lighting, presentation, traffic flow, taste, packaging, preparation, and countless other aspects involving out of home eating and drinking.
 The Restaurant of the Future comprised two parts:

 - Company restaurant - The company restaurant is open to the general public, on the condition that all visitors register.
 Camera set-ups could be adjusted to satisfy nearly any research requirements.
 Even environmental aspects such as color and lighting can be manipulated for research purposes.

 - Sensory consumer research lab - Used by businesses to assess their products - under various circumstances - for smell, color, and taste.
-This lab contains four different parts: 1) innovation lab, for testing food innovations, a sensory lab, for panel research, mood rooms, for testing environmental influences on eating and drinking behavior, and a state-of-the-art psychophysical lab.
+This lab contains four different parts: an innovation lab, for testing food innovations, a sensory lab, for panel research, mood rooms, for testing environmental influences on eating and drinking behavior, and a state-of-the-art psychophysical lab.